 Spanish pharmacies, orfarmacia, are an integral part of life in Spain.
 More than simply dispensers of prescription drugs, pharmacies in Spain offer a wide range of vital services that make them on of the most important features of every Spanish high street.
 It doesn’t matter whether you’re in the biggest city or the smallest village, the local pharmacy should always be easy to find!

-Whether you’re living in Spain or just visiting for a holiday, if you find that you need to visit a pharmacy, either for advice or for medication, then this handy guide will outline everything you need to know:
+Whether you’re living in Spain or just visiting for a holiday, perhaps undertaking a property search for that dream property on the Costa Del Sol, Spain, if you find that you need to visit a pharmacy, either for advice or for medication, then this handy guide will outline everything you need to know:

 What You Can Buy in A Spanish Pharmacy

 Unlike in other EU countries (including the UK) you cannot buy simple medications from the supermarket or corner shop in Spain.
 Simple painkillers, like paracetamol and ibuprofen can only be purchased from the pharmacy, which goes some way to explain why they’re so integral to day-to-day Spanish living.
 Whilst this may seem odd or inconvenient if it’s a system you’ve never used before, you’ll quickly find that having the advice and support of a knowledgeable and friendly pharmacist is an asset, rather than a chore.

 There are also medications that you may be able to buy over the counter in the UK that you would need a prescription for in Spain.
 New legislation introduced in 2015 means that medications such as high dose Ibuprofen (600mg), Omeprazole, certain cough mixtures and antihistamines have to be prescribed by a medical professional.